-How can we ensure that all people have fair and affordable access to the healthcare system?
+How can we ensure that everyone has fair and affordable access to the healthcare system?

-In Switzerland, the financial burden of healthcare costs for low-income households is a particularly relevant topic due to the compulsory insurance with income-independent per capita premiums.
-The individual premium reduction (IPV) is intended to remedy this situation and, with its cantonal organisation, offers exciting opportunities for economic research.
+In Switzerland, the financial burden of healthcare costs for low-income households is a particularly relevant issue due to the mandatory health insurance system with income-independent flat-rate premiums.
+The individual premium reduction (IPV) is designed to alleviate this burden and, with its cantonal organization, offers exciting opportunities for economic research.

-Industrialised countries around the world are facing the challenge of ensuring financial access to healthcare for all citizens.
-Public healthcare systems are faced with rising expenditure that has to be covered by taxpayers' money, which may subsequently be lacking elsewhere.
-In turn, countries with private insurance models are faced with rising premiums that are potentially unaffordable for low-income households.
-For example, although compulsory health insurance is an important pillar of the Swiss healthcare system, with per capita premiums that are independent of income, the financing of the healthcare system is an even more immediate problem for people in difficult financial situations than in other countries.
+Globally, industrialized countries face the challenge of ensuring financial access to healthcare for all citizens.
+Public healthcare systems are grappling with rising expenditures, which must be covered by tax revenues that may consequently be unavailable for other needs.
+On the other hand, countries with private insurance models face increasing premiums, which can become unaffordable for low-income households.
+In Switzerland, the mandatory health insurance system is a crucial pillar of the healthcare system.
+However, with income-independent flat-rate premiums, the financing of the healthcare system poses an even more immediate and tangible problem for people in difficult financial situations compared to other countries.

 Design of transfer services

-In political discourse, the level of transfer payments is usually debated.
-However, economic research shows that the specific design of subsidies is often just as important for their success.
-The cantonal sovereignty in IPV leads to major differences between the systems and therefore also exciting opportunities to empirically analyse the efficiency of the individual subsidy mechanisms.
+In political discourse, debates typically focus on the amount of transfer payments.
+However, economic research shows that the specific design of subsidies is often just as important to their success.
+The cantonal authority over the IPV results in significant differences between systems, creating exciting opportunities to empirically analyze the efficiency of individual subsidy mechanisms.

 One major difference in IPV between the cantons concerned the payment of IPV.
 Until harmonisation was ordered by the federal government in 2014, the Swiss cantons could decide for themselves whether to pay the IPV contributions directly into the insured person's account or transfer them to the health insurance companies, which automatically reduced the premiums.
 Christian P.R.
 Schmid and Nicolas Schreiner from the CSS Institute, together with Alois Stutzer from the University of Basel, used this reform to analyse the impact on the financial problems of the people receiving support.
 They compared the data from cantons that were affected by the changeover with those from cantons that did not have to change their practices.

-The change in payment immediately and sustainably led to 20% fewer reminders for premium invoices, while debt collection fell by 12%.
-At the same time, there is no evidence that households are now experiencing payment difficulties with other expenses.
-Evidence-based design of the framework conditions in the healthcare system can therefore achieve social policy goals more effectively without costing a single additional franc - even with a seemingly small adjustment such as the IPV payment method.
+The change in the payment method immediately and sustainably reduced premium payment reminders by 20%, while debt collection proceedings decreased by 12%.
+At the same time, there is no evidence that households faced payment difficulties with other expenses as a result.
+By designing the framework of the healthcare system based on evidence, social policy objectives can be achieved more effectively without spending a single additional franc — even with seemingly small adjustments like the payment method for the IPV.

 140'000